openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

 http://docs.openstack.org/developer/tripleo-quickstart/accessing-libvirt.html
 - `undercloud_conf_extra`: <''> -- extra options to be added to ~/undercloud.conf
 - `undercloud_extra_args`: <''> -- extra options for undercloud deploy command.
-- `undercloud_update_packages`: <null> -- a string with a list of packages to update as dependencies for your hacking setup.
+- `undercloud_update_packages`: <'null'> -- a string with a list of packages to update as dependencies for your hacking setup.
 By defaults it updates nothing, which is backwards compatible.
 - `undercloud_enable_ui`: Sets up the 'enable_ui' option in undercloud.conf.
   It's undefined by default, however, the default value for this option in the